Certificate in Language and Intercultural Communication

 Program Transfer Credit Guidelines

-Students pursuing the certificate in Languages and Intercultural Communication should be aware of the following program-specific transfer credit guidelines:
+Students pursuing the certificate in Language and Intercultural Communication should be aware of the following program-specific transfer credit guidelines:

 - When requesting Rice equivalent credit for foreign language acquisition courses, students should submit no less than the following to CLIC for approval: